 In two of Madero's six seasons on Alder's staff, the Flames reached the Big South Championship title game.
 In 2013, Madero assisted head coach Jeff Alder in helping Liberty rebound from a slow start early in the year to advance the 2013 Big South title game.
 The Flames became the first No. 7 seed to play for the conference title since 1992.
 Liberty shut out No. 2 seed High Point (1-0) and No. 3 Longwood to earn a place in the Big South title contest.

 In his first year as an assistant, Madero helped guide the Flames to the 2011 Big South title.
 Liberty posted an 11-6-3 overall record and a 4-4-1 Big South mark.
 The former Flames goalkeeper mentored freshman goalkeepers Scott Sutarik and Josh Pacella, who helped the Flames lead the Big South Conference in goals allowed (0.95), goals-against average (0.91) and shutouts (9).

 Sutarik led the Big South with a 0.56 goals-against average and in save percentage with an .850 save percentage, earning Big South All-Tournament and All-Freshman team honors.
 The freshman goalkeeper also tied for the conference lead with six shutouts, recording them in 10 games played.

-Madero's first year as a member of the coaching staff came in 2010, when he served as a volunteer assistant coach.
+Madero's first year as a member of the coaching staff came in 2010, when he served as a Graduate assistant coach.